Google Drive Keeps Going Offline – How to Fix

 • Open Google Drive.

-• Tap on the Profile icon on the top-right corner
+• Tap on the Profile icon in the top-right corner

 • Click on Manage Accounts on this Device

 Now, your device will be removed.
-Head over to the same steps and section and click on Add another account.
+Go to the same steps and section and click on Add another account.
 Login again and see the changes.

 Read Google Drive Files Not Showing Up